Tori Spelling’s Husband, Dean McDermott, Reveals Intimate Details About Their Sex Life

 Dean went on to explain the couple uses CBD lubricant to make the experience even more enjoyable.

-The father-of-six raved about the lubricant, calling it “fantastic” and “amazing.”
+The father of six raved about the lubricant, calling it “fantastic” and “amazing.”

 He later revealed Tori enjoys CBD lube just as much as he does.